microsoft/controllable-safety-alignment/README.md

 ## Controllable Safety Alignment
 This is the codebase for our ICLR 2025 paper *Controllable Safety Alignment: Inference-Time Adaptation to Diverse Safety Requirements*.

+Please see a summary of our artifacts in our HuggingFace collection: [Controllable Safety Alignment 🤗](https://huggingface.co/collections/jackzhang/controllable-safety-alignment-677850d9175e7d2615404504).

 We will release the full codebase soon.
 At this moment, we have publicly released the CoSApien dataset and the CoSAlign model which can be accessed here:

 - **CoSApien👥 dataset**: [link](https://huggingface.co/datasets/jackzhang/CoSApien)